 Abstract:

 The Outer Continental Shelf (OCS) of the Gulf of Mexico houses over 3,000 offshore oil and gas production facilities.
 These facilities emit criteria pollutants that are known to have both human health and environmental impacts.
 The Bureau of Ocean Energy Management (BOEM) is tasked with monitoring the onshore impacts of these emissions under federal regulations.
 Current practice requires that facility operators collect monthly emissions inventory data which is used to model air quality.
 NASA Earth observations were utilized to a produce long-term, regional study in the Gulf of Mexico to monitor changes in air quality.
 Aqua/Terra Moderate Resolution Imaging Spectroradiometer (MODIS) and Aura Ozone Monitoring Instrument (OMI) data were used to create emissions profiles for PM 2.5, nitrogen dioxide, and sulfur dioxide for the Gulf of Mexico.
-These data were then validated against ground truth data using NASA’s AERONET dataset comparison and correlation tool.
+These data were then validated with ground truth data using NASA’s AERONET dataset comparison and correlation tool.
 Post validation, time series and time averaged maps were created to illustrate emissions over the 2000-2015 timeframe.
-Lastly, satellite data were extracted and linked with data provided by the Bureau of Ocean Energy Management’s platform sites to identify areas where emissions levels are above the permitted thresholds.
+Lastly, satellite data were extracted and linked with data provided by the BOEM’s platform sites to identify areas where emissions levels are above the permitted thresholds.
 Data provided by the U.S. Environmental Protection Agency’s (EPA) onshore pollutant monitoring sites were used to further validate satellite and BOEM data.
 The project methodology will allow BOEM to use satellite data to monitor atmospheric plumes associated with offshore drilling by oil and natural gas platforms to address future environmental concerns in the Gulf of Mexico.

 Community Concerns:

-Offshore oil and natural gas drilling in the Gulf of Mexico on over 3,000 platforms produces aerosols, nitrogen dioxide, and sulfur dioxide emissions.
+Offshore oil and natural gas drilling in the Gulf of Mexico, on over 3,000 platforms, produces aerosols, nitrogen dioxide, and sulfur dioxide emissions.

-These emissions can impact the air quality of communities onshore, causing health impacts for species living along the coastline of the Gulf of Mexico.
+Emissions from offshore drilling can impact the air quality onshore, causing health impacts for species living along the coastline of the Gulf of Mexico.

 Point data from individual platform and non-platform sources does not provide the regional coverage necessary to answer larger scale scientific questions regarding the Gulf of Mexico.